 }

-Now you can run this script while giving the path of the directory as first argument.
+Now you can run this Perl script while giving the path of the directory as first parameter.

 perl myfile.pl “c:\project”

-The first line of code will extract the first argument and store it in the $directory variable.
+First line of the code will extract the first parameter and store it in the $directory variable.
 The second line tries to open the provided directory.
 Third line reads the content of opened directory into an array @flist.
-Fourth line closes the directory.
-Then a for loop lists the content of @flist array.
+Fourth line in this Perl code closes the directory.
+And then a for loop lists the content of @flist array.